David Campese: Rugby World Cup

-Following the Test All Blacks co-coach Alex Wyllie remarked, "There's always Campo, and when you've got a player like that in your team you always know probably something is going to happen.
-He did it again – he just pulled that one out.
-An individual like that: one day he could probably blow it, but the other four days he could make it.
-It was just unfortunate he made it against us."
-In the documentary John Kirwan: Running on Instinct, New Zealand's other co-coach John Hart praised Campese.
-"David Campese was the star of the first half and he played brilliant rugby," he said.
-"And, you know, it needs something special in the game like this to break, and he broke it on two occasions."
-John Kirwan reflected in the same documentary that: "Campo!
-Campo was awesome, you know.
-He 'cut us to bits' early."

 Following the Test The Independent quoted former Ireland fly-half Tony Ward saying of Campese that, "He is the Maradona, the Pelé of international Rugby all rolled into one.
 You cannot put a value on his importance to our game.
 He is a breath of fresh air and I think perhaps the greatest player of all time.
 Without being too soppy, it was an honour to be at Lansdowne Road just to see him perform."

 Clem Thomas of The Observer wrote following the Test that, "it will always be remembered as Campese's match..."
 In 2013 former New Zealand rugby player Sean Fitzpatrick wrote that, "One man can never win a match on his own but he came as close to that as is possible with his display in the 1991 World Cup semi-final.
 We were beaten by half-time."
 British rugby writer Stephen Jones added, "If I had to put together the greatest rugby match I've ever seen I'd have the first half of Australia versus New Zealand in '91 in Dublin…"